Upcoming Support Groups

 LGBTQ+ Cancer Support Group

 This monthly support group is designed for adults diagnosed with cancer who identify as members of the LGBTQ+ community.
-The group will be facilitated by culturally competent social workers, who will provide a safe space to connect with others and explore your own unique experience with cancer.
+The group will is facilitated by a culturally competent Licensed Graduate Social Worker, who will provide a safe space to connect with others and explore your own unique experience with cancer.

 Loss of a Parent to Cancer Support Group